ZentaChain/Zentalk-Android/README.md

 ![onion_zentalk_cyber](images/Welcome%20Zentalk.png)

-##### *"Zentalk Mobile will not first as a open-source project thank you for your understanding we try to make most of our products as a* *open-opensource.*
+#### *"Zentalk Mobile will not first as a full open-source project thank you for your understanding we try to make most of our products as a* *open-opensource*

 #### Timestamp development:

-- [x] Zentalk offline communication works 20 meters.
-15.04.2019

-- [x] Zentalk offline communication works 50 meters.
-26.04.2019

-- [x] Zentalk offline communication works 100 meters.
-09.05.2019

 - [x] Tor-Protocol is supported turn on and off easy 15.05.2019